jfrog/jfrog-cli/README.md

  jfrog bt ent my-org/swamp-repo/green-frog/1.0
 ```

-Create an Entitlement for the green-frog package, with rw access, the key1 and key2 Download Keys and the a/b/c path.
+Create an Entitlement for the green-frog package, with rw access, the key1 and key2 Access Keys and the a/b/c path.
 ```console
  jfrog bt ent create my-org/swamp-repo/green-frog --access=rw --keys=key1,key2 --path=a/b/c
 ```